BIO: Gill grew up in his birth place of Aurora, Colorado and graduated from Overland High School of Aurora in 1996.

 Eddie Gill played one season in the NBL.
 He averaged 13.3 points, 3.1 rebounds, and 3.8 assists in 31 NBL games.

-Not selected in the 2000 NBA Draft, Gill began his professional career with the Las Vegas Silver Bandits of the IBL and debuted with the New Jersey Nets of the NBA late in the 2000/01 season.
+After not being selected in the 2000 NBA Draft, Gill began his professional career with the Las Vegas Silver Bandits of the IBL in 2000 before moving to the Kansas City Knights of the ABA during the 2001–02 season.

-In the NBA, Gill has played for the New Jersey Nets, Memphis Grizzlies, Portland Trail Blazers, Indiana Pacers, Seattle SuperSonics, and Milwaukee Bucks all usually in reserve roles.
+In the NBA, Gill played for the New Jersey Nets, Memphis Grizzlies, Portland Trail Blazers, Indiana Pacers, Seattle SuperSonics, and Milwaukee Bucks, primarily in reserve roles.

 Gill played 187 games in the NBA.
 He averaged 3.1 points, 1.1 rebounds, and 1.2 assists per game over his NBA career.